-Assessors Name Darren Semple H&S Officer
+Assessors Name Gbolahan Ogunmefun Health & Safety Officer

 Reference to site hazard identification, and detailed company policies and procedures must be made.
+Uncontrolled document if downloaded

-Bef ore Co ntrol Reference to latest version advised, uncontrolled if in hard copy Aft er Co ntrol Hazard N /leasu es Action to Control Risk n neasui res L S Ris L S Risk Fatigue 3 5 15 Operatives must be physically and mentally fit to climb the mast.
+Next Review Date: J an 2024 Hazard ore Co leasu Reference to latest version advised. uncontrolled if in hard copy Action to Control Risk er Con leasur S Fatigue 3 5 15 Operatives must be physically and mentally fit to climb the mast.
 Rotation of the climbing pairs throughout the project for each of the climbs Set interval breaks whilst climbing as per the climber sees fit.
 Emergency arranges must be in place with a rescue pair and rescue kit available.
-Information, instruction, training & supervision 1 5 5 Collapse of Mast 2 5 1 10 Mast to be visually inspected before works with areas of concern (if any) passed onto the client.
+Information, instruction, training & supervision 1 5 5 Collapse of Mast 2 5 10 Mast to be visually inspected before works with areas of concern (if any) passed onto the client.
 Client to confirm mast fit to climb before the climb Works to cease in the event of adverse weather conditions.
-1 5 5 Freezing Cold Injuries Operatives to be given information, instruction, training & super PPE to be worn as stated.
-Correct protective clothing must be issued and worn for the du 10 Operatives to be given information, instruction, training & supervision PPE to be worn as stated.
+1 5 5 Freezing Cold Injuries 2 5 10 Operatives to be given information, instruction, training & supervision PPE to be worn as stated.
 Correct protective clothing must be issued and worn for the duration of the works Rotation of the workers with regular breaks and welfare facilities provided 1 5 5 Heat Injuries 3 5 15 Operatives to be given information, instruction, training & supervision PPE to be worn as stated.
 Correct protective clothing must be issued and worn for the duration of the works Rotation of the workers with regular breaks and welfare facilities provided Sun cream must be worn for exposed parts of the skin.
 At least SPF15.
 1 5 5 Attack by Birds 3 3 9 Operatives to be given information, instruction, training & supervision Operatives to complete self risk assessment on site using S.A.F.E.
 Limited personnel to climb mast (x 2) at any time unless a rescue situation Groundsman on site communicating with climbers throughout the climb.
-Works to cease if situation regarding birds changes i.e. nesting 1 3 3 COVID 19 - Where social distancing cannot be maintained 3 5 15 Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
+Works to cease if situation regarding birds changes i.e. nesting 1 3 3 COVID 19 - Where social distancing canno t be maintained 3 5 15 Information to a instruction must be given to all employees on the ever changing COVID-19 pandemic.
 Hands must be washed or visibly clean hands can be sanitised before and after the works.
 Works should be planned to limit the amount of personnel in the area of works especially between other contractors.
 If works areas can be cordoned off to control this they must be.
 The cable pull should be planned and broke down into stages.
 Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes.
 Contracts Manager (where possible) must ensure where personnel are working together the teams stay the same.
 Employees should avoid where possible direct face to face contact.
 Climbers are to maintain social distancing whilst climbing the tower.
 Climbers are to ensure a suitable mask is worn as social distancing will not be able to be maintained.
 On completion of works PPE is to be disinfected or disposed of and hands washed.
-1 5 5 Minimum PPE to be worn: Additional PPE to be available and used as required (non-exhaustive l liet Additional 1 E to be dvallable and ased as required (non-exhaustive) 101,
+1 5 5 Reference to detailed risk assessments, co procedures and British standards must be oany Minimum PPE to be worn: Areas with statuary signs must be followed Image: Status of the statuary signs must be followed Image: Status of the statuary signs must be followed Image: Status of the statuary signs must be followed Image: Status of the statuary signs must be followed Image: Status of the